jaydip1235/MediBoard/README.md

 ‣ Authenticated user will be able to upload their medical details and they will be able to manage or edit it.

-‣ Each user will be able to see other’s medical records with the unique 5 lettered UserID, but not able to edit or modify it(This feature in mainly for doctors and healthcare workers who want to see patient medical record to have a clear vison).
+‣ Each user will be able to see other’s medical records with the unique 5 lettered UserID, but not able to edit or modify it.
+The parameters on the profile page are recent updated parameters(This feature in mainly for doctors and healthcare workers who want to see patient medical record to have a clear vison).

 ‣ They will also be able to view the graphical analysis of various parameters with time(as of now showed 2 parameters).